mcascione/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    return function(){} => this inner function uses the parameter 'name', which is defined outside of it's own function scope in function personalDice(name).
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    The string (including name of 'Dan') will remain the same, but the random number integer inside the string could change.
 c.
 What is the lexical scope of `newRoll`?
+   The random number method assigned to the variable newRoll: Math.floor(Math.random() * 6)

 ### Task 3 - Stretch Goals